Robolabo/Mereli/docs/_build/html/_sources/tutorials/sensors.rst.txt

 global environment/world state (:math:`s(t)`) and a partially observable state (:math:`\phi(t)`) relative to the robot and constrained its surroundings.
 Depending on the sensor, the reading can be an scalar value (e.g. ground sensor), a vector (e.g. distance sensor or other directional sensors) or even a matrix or tensor (e.g. camera sensor).
-All the sensors inherit from the base class :py:class:`spike_swarm_sim.sensors.Sensor`.
+All the sensors inherit from the base class :py:class:`mereli.sensors.Sensor`.
 Moreover, directional sensors allow a decoupled sensing of the environment in multiple directions (resulting in a vector of direction measurements instead of an scalar reading).
-Directional sensors inherit from the class :py:class:`spike_swarm_sim.sensors.DirectionalSensor`.
+Directional sensors inherit from the class :py:class:`mereli.sensors.DirectionalSensor`.

 The sensors whose simulation is currently implemented in the simulator  are the gathered in the following table: